 Lisboa has several bars specialising in ginjinha – the morello cherry brandy.

-Ginjinha from a bottle is available in most bars.
-Around Rossio in Lisboa several bars serve draught ginjinha from the decanter.
+Ginjinha from a bottle is available in any bar.
+Around Rossio in Lisbon several bars serve draught ginjinha from the decanter.

 Ginjinha is a pungent liquor.
 The taste is sweet but not sugary.
 Its slow burning fuse only begins when it warms the belly.
 Made by steeping the bitter morello cherries in a mixture of aguardente (colourless brandy) and sugar.
 The result – a deep red liquor varying from 23% to 25% proof alcohol.